-In the United States, an established regulatory framework for assessing "Modified Risk Tobacco Products" and "New Tobacco Products" exists under the jurisdiction of the Food and Drug Administration ("FDA").
+In the United States, an established regulatory framework for assessing "Modified Risk Tobacco Products" and "New Tobacco Products" exists under the jurisdiction of the FDA.
 Future FDA actions may influence the regulatory approach of other governments.
-We submitted to the FDA a Modified Risk Tobacco Product Application ("MRTPA") for Platform 1 in December 2016, and a Premarket Tobacco Product Application for Platform 1 in March 2017.
+We submitted to the FDA a Modified Risk Tobacco Product Application ("MRTPA") for Platform 1 in December 2016, and a Premarket Tobacco Product Application ("PMTA") for Platform 1 in March 2017.
 In May 2017, the FDA formally accepted and filed our MRTPA for substantive scientific review and, in June 2017, the FDA opened the period for the public to provide comments on our application.
+In August 2017, the FDA completed a preliminary review of our PMTA for Platform 1 and accepted our application for substantive review.